This post may contain affiliate links. Please see our disclosure policy.

 These days I take 2 Cognimag in the morning and 4 glycinate after dinner, before bed.
 Previously, I spread out my glycinate taking 2 in the afternoon with lunch and 2 in the evenings.
 If I had a really bad attack, I’d either add in 2 more glycinate pills or do a magnesium bath.
 Often I’d use magnesium lotion on my feet in the evenings before bed.
 Magnesium was and is the most effective supplement I have taken for migraine.

-Vitamin D - This is something I continue to this day, as people with migraine have been shown to have low levels of vitamin D, and it’s also really good for fertility.
-Dr. Beh prescribed me 5,000IU’s because of my low levels.
+• Vitamin D – This is something I continue to this day, as people with migraine have been shown to have low levels of vitamin D. Dr. Beh prescribed me 5,000 IU’s because of my low levels, but I continue to have this monitored through bloodwork and adjust my dosage accordingly.
 Consult with your doctor to find the right amount for you.
 I take this in the evenings before bed.

-CoQ10/Ubiquinol - I took CoQ10 initially as a migraine prevention tool, but I don’t believe I was taking a high enough dosage initially to really see results.
+• CoQ10/Ubiquinol – I took CoQ10 initially as a migraine prevention tool, but I don’t believe I was taking a high enough dosage initially to really see results.
 Mainly because it was expensive.
 Later on when I saw a reproductive endocrinologist, he recommended 300mg of Ubiquinol specifically, which is the active form of CoQ10.
-This was actually when I saw the most results with energy levels and head clarity, and it also improved my fertility and my husband’s as well.
-I used to take this in the mornings or around lunch with a full meal.
+This was actually when I saw the most results with energy levels and head clarity (and we also had good results with fertility).
+These days I love this CoQ10 and Omega 3 combo from Thorne – both benefits in one pill.

 What Migraine Supplements Didn’t Work